Our 8 Best Gazebos & Marquees

 Horwood gazebo impresses with a superb design, a spacious interior and easy assembling.
 It pops up in minutes, and it comes with a resistant canopy and zipped insect curtains.
 Undoubtedly, a product able to add value to your outdoor space.

 What we like the most is the design.
-This six-sided hexagonal gazebo is stylish and fits in well with almost all landscapes.
+This six-sided hexagonal structure is stylish and fits in well with almost all landscapes.
 Measuring 3.6m x 3.1m, it also has a fairly compact footprint, while the overall height of 2.77m ensures plenty of clearance, making it possible to install outdoor lighting on the pavilion’s ceiling.
 Moreover, the width between the posts is 1.8m.

 Design apart, we also like the structure.
 The frame is sturdy and made of powder coated steel.
 Dark copper brown is an elegant colour that matches perfectly with the dark beige roof canopy made from quality woven 180g/m² PA coated polyester fabric.
 The fabric also covers the legs of the structure and hides the closures of the mosquito curtains.

 The canopy is water resistant and the design also incorporates built-in anti-pooling drainage.
-The structure is very effective in protecting from rain; however, like all gazebos, this is a temporary structure and it shouldn’t be left up unattended.
+The unit is very effective in protecting from rain; however, like all gazebos, this is a temporary structure and it shouldn’t be left up unattended.
 If you don’t want to dismantle it, at least remove the canopy if you live in an area with strong winds.

 VonHaus is a compact pop-up gazebo ideal for outdoor dining and partying in all weathers.
 Thanks to the 2x2m structure, the product fits in almost all outdoor spaces, while the sturdy frame adds resistance to the shelter.

 Available in soft grey or ivory, this shelter consists of a sturdy steel frame that withstands stiff breezes and a 420D oxford water-resistant canopy that withstands heavy rains.
-With a 4m² interior and a max roof height of 2.5m, this gazebo provides an ample room for entertaining while removable side walls add versatility.
+With a 4m² interior and a max roof height of 2.5m, this structure provides an ample room for entertaining while removable side walls add versatility.

 In fact, the shelter boasts a flexible configuration thanks to the removable side panels.
 On warmer days, it’s possible to exclusively use the stylish canopy, providing welcoming shade.
 On colder days (or if there is wind) the side walls allow for better temperature control and transform the canopy into a shelter.